WIFIS-Team/control/control/README.md

 ## Calibration Unit Control

+(for a more detailed set of instructions on the GUI and the mechanical set up of the calibration unit componants see 'calibration_instructions.pdf' in the directory 'Calibration_Control')

 This is a gui that can be used to easily perform calibration functions.
 Specifically it controls the two flip mirrors in the calibration unit, the arc-lamp and Integrating sphere power supplies and turns on and off the plugs powering each componant as needed.

 ### How to use